Skip to main content

 7. Carry the permit with you.
 As you harvest, fill out the "Product Quantity Removal Record" section located on the paper permit.

-Permit Conditions & Removal Request Documents
+Permit Conditions & Removal Request Applications

 The following documents outline rules and restrictions associated with collection of various forest products for each ranger district.
 Select the permit document that applies to the resource you will be collecting.